Published: 14 May 2018

 After Brexit you can continue to live, work and study in the Netherlands.
 After the transition period you will need a (new) residence document for this.
 To obtain a residence document after Brexit, certain rules apply.
 Find out below which rules apply.

 Because Brexit will affect your residence rights, you have to arrange your residence after Brexit.
 That is why throughout the transition period, the IND will send a letter to around 45,000 UK nationals and their family members (with or without EU/EEA or Swiss nationality) who are registered in the BRP at their town hall.
 It is important that your details in the BRP are correct.

-In this letter, the IND will invite you to submit an application for definite residence.
+In this letter, the IND will invite you to submit an application for residence after the transition period.
 If your application is approved you will receive a (new) residence document.
-This document is a prove of your residence rights.
-You will need it to continue to live, work and study in the Netherlands after Brexit.
+This document is a proof of your residence rights.
+You will need it to continue to live, work and study in the Netherlands after the transition period.

 Certain conditions apply.
 If you fulfil them, you can obtain a residence document.
-Find out which conditions apply in the event of a deal or no deal.
+Find out which conditions apply.

 The IND will send out these applications in stages to ensure that every application is processed carefully and promptly.
 It is not possible for all UK nationals to submit an application at the same time.
 It could lead to possible delays in your application.

 An application for a (new) residence document costs the same as the application for permanent residence as an EU citizen: € 58 for adults and € 31 for children under 18.

 Do you already have a valid EU residence document (duurzaam verblijf)?
-Then you will also need a new residence document in the event of both a deal and no deal.
+Then you will also need a new residence document.
 The IND will invite you by letter to come and exchange your current document for a new residence document free of charge.
-The letter will say the actions you will have to take.
+The letter will explain what you need to do.

 In the diagram below, you can see the different steps in the application process.